benporter/SparkR-setup-ec2/README.md

     useradd <yourusername>
     passwd <yourusername>

 Spark can create many open files during the shuffle step, exceeding the typical OS defaults for a user.
-This changes that limit.
+This changes that limit.  <a href="http://askubuntu.com/questions/162229/how-do-i-increase-the-open-files-limit-for-a-non-root-user">more</a>

 Check the max available: